eeditiones/tei-publisher-lib/README.md

 This repository includes built‑in XQSuite unit tests (XQuery‑level) and optional Bats shell tests for CI and local automation.

-- Prerequisites: Bats (>=1.8), curl.
-For the XML/XPath suite, xmllint (libxml2-utils) is required.
-- Optional: a running eXist-db container as used by the smoke tests.

 ### XQSuite (in eXist‑db)

 XQSuite is eXist‑db’s native unit testing framework for XQuery.
 See the [documentation](https://exist-db.org/exist/apps/doc/xqsuite)